-- New roadways shall be designed as determined by the General Plan Circulation Element, the Development Code, including Code Section 15-4108, Street Design, and the City Engineer. - Existing roadways shall not be closed or widened. - Existing alleys shall not be closed, unless necessary for protection and preservation of public peace, safety, health, and welfare, as determined by required findings described in Code Section 13-110. - New development shall install new street lights where the spacing adjacent to the project is less than the average spacing along the block face and/or if an adjacent existing street light is damaged.
-New street lights shall conform to the following design standards. - a) New street lights shall not be more than 18 feet in height.
+- New roadways shall be designed as determined by the General Plan Circulation Element, the Development Code, including Code Section 15-4108, Street Design, and established City Engineering Standards.
+The City Engineer may review and alter proposed design, except when precluded from discretionary review by State streamlining law. - Existing roadways shall not be closed or widened. - Existing alleys shall not be closed, unless necessary for protection and preservation of public peace, safety, health, and welfare, as determined by required findings described in Code Section 13-110. - New development shall install new street lights where the spacing adjacent to the project is less than the average spacing along the block face and/or if an adjacent existing street light is damaged.
+New street lights shall conform to the following design standards. - a) New street lights shall not be more than 18 feet in height. - b) Where decorative street lights are present along any part of the project's block face, then each new street light shall match the decorative street light's pole and base, and its fixture canopy shape/profile, size, and color, except that this standard shall not apply to cobrahead lights.

-- b) Where decorative street lights are present along any part of the project's block face, then each new street light shall match the decorative street light's pole and base, and its fixture canopy shape/profile, size, and color, except that this standard shall not apply to cobrahead lights. - Hitching posts, railings, granite curbs, tree lawns, WPA sidewalk stamps, and gateway monuments that are 40 years old or older shall not be removed, except by permission of the Review Authority, such as to protect the stone gateway monuments on Palm and Van Ness Avenue.
+Hitching posts, railings, granite curbs, tree lawns, WPA sidewalk stamps, and gateway monuments that are 40 years old or older shall not be removed, except by permission of the Review Authority, such as to protect the stone gateway monuments on Palm and Van Ness Avenue.
 Where such culturally-significant elements are adjacent to a development project, their repair and their on-going maintenance shall be made a condition of approval.